vbe0201/google-ctf-2020/hardware/avr/README.md

 [UART](https://de.wikipedia.org/wiki/Universal_Asynchronous_Receiver_Transmitter) bus on hardware with a baud rate of `125000`.

 It initializes both TX and RX, but RX with full interrupts.
-Further, it configures transfers for 8 data bits and even parity, although that's irrelevant for our case as we're not going to interface with physical hardware directly. <br>
+Further, it configures transfers for 8 data bits and even parity, although that's irrelevant for our case as we're not going to interface with physical hardware directly.

 ***HINT**: TX and RX are like queues.
 TX saves the data which you send and RX the data which you receive.*

 ```c